FanchenBao/react-native-sliding-drawer/README.md

 ![Sliding does not work with dynamic variable](./docs/images/caveats/dynamicCallbackInSliding/problem.gif)

 The desired behavior is that each time the drawer opens or closes, the counter counts up.
 We can see that the desired behavior is achieved using the non-slide open feature.
 However, when the drawer slides open or close, the counter gets stuck at 1.
-This is `onDrawerOpen` and `onDrawerPeek` are cached in a ref (hence, the value in `count` is forever the initialized value, which is 0) when the drawer is opened or closed via sliding.
+This is because `onDrawerOpen` and `onDrawerPeek` are cached in a ref when the drawer is opened or closed via sliding.
+Hence, the value in `count` is forever the initialized value, which is 0.
 Any further change to `count` does not alter its cached value inside the ref.
-On the other hand, the two callbacks are NOT cached when the drawer is opened or closed via the non-slide open feature.
-Hence, the value in `count` does change.
+On the other hand, if the drawer is opened or closed via the non-slide open feature, the callbacks are NOT cached; thus, their value in `count` does change.

 There are two ways to work around this limtation.

 1. If the values in the callback can be hard coded, do it!
 For instance, instead of using `setIsInitialPeek(!isInitialPeek)` for both `onDrawerOpen` and `onDrawerPeek`, hard code the true and false value.
 2. If including dynamic variables is inevitable for the two callbacks, consider disabling the slide open feature.
+In other words, force the user to open the drawer via the non-slide open feature, such that the callback is always executed as desired.
 This can be achieved by setting the prop `enableSlideOpen` to false.

 Of course, if anyone has a solution to directly resolve this issue, please share your thoughts and open a pull request.